Island Hopper: Current route

 The flight operates three times weekly as United Flight 155 from Guam to Honolulu, and Flight 154 from Honolulu to Guam.
 Unlike other flights, a mechanic and extra set of spare parts is carried on board the Boeing 737-800.
 Other peculiarities include having four pilots working on each flight.
-Two pilots would fly the leg from Honolulu to Majuro and the other pair fly the remaining legs.
+Two pilots fly the leg from Honolulu to Majuro and the other pair fly the remaining legs.
 Flight attendants also receive crew duty time exemption from Federal Aviation Administration (FAA).
 Since many runways in the islands are short, fire trucks are usually staffed and lined up beside the runway ready to cool the brakes and tires after each landing.
 The front rows of Economy class can be collapsed to accommodate stretchers in case of medevac.

 From east to west, the airports served are:

-Note that Kwajalein Atolls is currently an active military base owned by the US Military.
+Note that Kwajalein Atolls is currently an active military base owned by the US Army.
 As a result passengers are prohibited from leaving the aircraft unless they have permission from the US Government.
 Passengers are also prohibited from taking photos/videos of the island.

 The total time from Honolulu to Guam, including time on the ground, is 16 hours.
 It takes 4.5 hours to fly from Honolulu to Majuro, followed by a 45-minute flight from Majuro to Kwajalein.
 From Kwajalein to Kosrae, the flight takes one hour.
 Kosrae to Pohnpei flight takes another hour.
 From Pohnpei, it takes 70 minutes to fly to Chuuk.
 The final leg, from Chuuk to Guam, takes 90 minutes.
-Passengers may disembark and reboard at each stop or remain on the aircraft.
+Passengers may disembark and reboard at each stop or remain on the aircraft with the exception of Kwajalein Atolls.
 Ground times at each stop are 45 minutes at Majuro, 39 minutes at Kwajalein, 33 minutes at Kosrae, 34 minutes at Pohnpei and 34 minutes at Chuuk.
-Upon arrival in Guam it is possible connect to United Airlines "Manila Hopper" flight which flies to Manila, Philippines with similar brief stops in Koror, Palau.
+Upon arrival in Guam it is possible to connect to United Airlines "Manila Hopper" flight which flies to Manila, Philippines with similar brief stops in Koror, Palau.